Dominic Pangborn: Fine art

 Pangborn's "Baseball in Motion" at the Miami Marlins stadium.

 Pangborn shifted his focus to fine art in 2007 using various media, including painting and sculpting.
 Pangborn’s 40-foot work “Baseball in Motion” is displayed at the Miami Marlins Park, and his art-in-motion “Stations of the Cross” hangs in the Father Solanus Casey Center at the St. Bonaventure Monastery in Detroit, where he has worked to aid fundraising efforts of the monastery's soup kitchen.
 In 2012, he was featured in an hour-long Korean television special called "Global Success."

-In July 2014, he opened a three-month-long, 60-piece retrospective exhibit of his design and art career at the Ella Sharp Museum of Art and History in Jackson, Mich.
+In July 2014, he opened a three-month-long, 60-piece retrospective exhibit of his design and art career at the Ella Sharp Museum of Art and History in Jackson, Michigan.

 His fine art work has been published in Playboy magazine and is collected and sold around the world through Park West Gallery.

 He says his greatest influences are Joseph Mallard William Turner and Leonardo da Vinci.